-[19:53] That’s a very interesting experience.
-It also provides students with a very interesting relationship to narrative because The Lord of the Rings Online has its own narrative that is different from Tolkien’s world.
+[19:53] That’s a very interesting experience, but it also provides students with a very interesting relationship to narrative because The Lord of the Rings Online has its own narrative that is different from Tolkien’s world.

 Gayathri: [20:09] That’s very interesting.

-Jay: [20:08] It’s set totally in Middle‑earth, it’s set in Tolkien’s world.
-You have a role, which is defending the rear guard of the fellowship.
+Jay: [20:08] It’s set totally in Middle‑earth, it’s set in Tolkien’s world, but you have a role, which is defending the rear guard of the fellowship.
 The fellowship has gone off on the story that Tolkien’s telling.

-[20:32] You have your own story and your own role.
-That role from time‑to‑time, if you progress far enough, you’ll cross paths with the fellowship.
+[20:32] You have your own story and your own role in that world.
+From time‑to‑time, if you progress far enough, you’ll cross paths with the fellowship.